Q: Is the Lambton Kent District School Board offering virtual learning for the 2022-2023 school year?

 Q: What are some important things to consider when deciding whether to enroll my child in virtual learning?

 Our schools remain safe and caring places.
 We will continue to follow Public Health's advice and work with our students to educate them on the importance of social distancing practices, washing their hands and letting their educators know if they feel unwell.
 Most health authorities believe schools are not only safe, but promote mental, emotional, and physical well-being.

 Students Thrive in School

-We believe in-person learning is the best way to meet students' needs next year, as we move further away from the pandemic conditions that we worked through this year.
+We believe in-person learning is the best way to meet students' needs next year.
 Being in school gives students a chance to build meaningful relationships with their classmates.
 We have found that, for most students, student attendance and engagement is significantly higher when students are learning in-person.
 Being at school with a supportive educator team helps students develop deeper understandings of the material and allows students to connect with, problem solve, and network with other students.